DMT Prime Factorization Revisited

 Making sure not to double count anything, there are approximately 4,950 + 3,300 + 1,980 - 1,650 - 990 - 660 + 330 = 7,260 numbers that are a multiple of 2, 3, or 5.

 So a reasonably smart person would be choosing from a set of 9,900 - 7,260 = 2,640 possible factors.
-One of those numbers is the correct answer.
+One (if the 6-8 digit number is a perfect square) or two of those numbers would be in the correct factorization.

-Meaning your odds of taking an educated guess at random and getting the correct answer is about 1 / 2,640 = .037%.
+Meaning your odds of taking an educated guess at random and getting the correct answer is < 2 / 2,640 = .0758%.

 The Actual Computational Advantages of DMT